elieta103/angular/03-paisesApp/README.md

-# Este es un breve listado de los temas fundamentales:

-## Rutas

-## RouterLink y RouterLinkActive

-## Componentes especializados

-## DebounceTime

-## Inputs

-## SwitchMaps

-## Consumo de APIs

-## Tipado de datos

-## Menú de aplicación

-## ngClass y diferentes formas de manipular clases

-## CSS condicionales

-## Optimizaciones a peticiones HTTP

-## Animaciones de CSS

-## Auto-completado en la búsqueda de países

-# 03PaisesApp
+# AppTest

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.4.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The application will automatically reload if you change any of the source files.

 ## Code scaffolding